 Charging is enabled if CHG_CONFIG = 1 and nCE pin is pulled low.
 In default mode, the SGM41511 runs a charge cycle with the default parameters itemized in Table 2.
-At any moment, the host can be controlled by changing to the host mode.
+At any moment, the control can be taken by a host by changing to the host mode.